JoshuaMadrid/Forestry-Website/_pages/about.md

 page_sections:
 - template: block-page-description
   page_headline: about lo design
-  page_description: Lo to call attention or to express wonder or surprise.
-At Lo.Design
+  page_description: "At Lo Design we approach every project with enthusiasm and joy.
-    we approach every project with enthusiasm and joy.
-We work thoughtfully.
-We create beautiful spaces.
-We respect our clients.
-We dream big while designing down to earth.
-This is Lo.Design.
+    We work thoughtfully to create beautiful spaces.
+We respect our clients and feel strongly that architecture should be approachable to anyone, on any budget. \n\nWe believe that good design is not exclusive.
+Good design is NOT high design…it’s better. \n\nGood design is Lo Design."
 - template: block-about-image
   about_image: "/images/laura-brian_bw.jpeg"
 - template: block-accordion